kamilburda/gimp-export-layers/README.md

 **Ignore layer modes**

-Sets the layer mode for each layer to Normal.
+If enabled, the layer mode for each layer is set to Normal.
 This is useful for layers with opacity less than 100% and a layer mode different than Normal or Dissolve, which would normally be completely invisible if a file format supporting alpha channel is used (such as PNG).

 Known Issues
 ------------